zhaoxy92/LIREx/README.md

 pip install sklearn
 ```

+## Model implementation details
+Due to the limit of space in the main paper, we provide an pdf file that contains detailed information such as model size, parameters, hyperparameters, hardwares, etc., in [supplementary/Appendix.pdf](./supplementary/Appendix.pdf).

 ## Run SNLI experiments
 All commands for SNLI experiments are provided in [experiments_SNLI.sh](./experiments_SNLI.sh) as reference.
 To reproduce the experiments, please use the following steps: